Make an air freshener

 Face oil blotting sheets

-Coffee filters are great for using on your face to remove oil or for use on your skin.
+The uses for coffee filters also include beauty—they’re great for using on your face to remove oil or for use on your skin.
 Coffee filters are way cheaper than blotting sheets and will work just as well because they made from nearly the same material.
 You can get extra crafty and cut up some coffee filters into squares to carry around in a tin so you have some in stock anywhere you go.

 Pamper yourself with these homemade face mask recipes.